 Purpose of the TRM

-The purpose of this Technical Reference Manual (TRM) is to provide a transparent and consistent basis for calculating energy kilowatt-hours (kWh or therms) and capacity (kW) savings generated by the State of Illinois’ energy efficiency programs.
+The purpose of this Technical Reference Manual (TRM) is to provide a transparent and consistent basis for calculating energy (kilowatt-hours (kWh) or therms) and capacity (kilowatts (kW)) savings generated by the State of Illinois’ energy efficiency programs.
 To this end, the Vermont Energy Investment Corporation (VEIC) was retained by the Illinois Energy Association (IEA) on behalf of the Department of Commerce and Economic Opportunity (DCEO) and the state’s electric and gas utilities (collectively, Program Administrators) to prepare this TRM for statewide use.

-The TRM is a policy document that is filed with the Illinois Commerce Commission (ICC) for approval, and is intended to fulfill a series of objectives, including:
+The TRM is a technical document that is filed with the Illinois Commerce Commission (ICC), and is intended to fulfill a series of objectives, including:

-“Serve as a common reference document for all stakeholders, Utilities / Program Administrators, and the Commission, so as to provide transparency to all parties regarding savings assumptions and calculations and the underlying sources of those assumptions and calculations.
+“Serve as a common reference document for all… stakeholders, [Program Administrators], and the Commission, so as to provide transparency to all parties regarding savings assumptions and calculations and the underlying sources of those assumptions and calculations.

-Support the calculation of the Illinois Total Resource Cost test (TRC), as well as other cost-benefit tests in support of program design, evaluation and regulatory compliance.
+Support the calculation of the Illinois Total Resource Cost test[] (TRC), as well as other cost-benefit tests in support of program design, evaluation and regulatory compliance.
 Actual cost-benefit calculations and the calculation of avoided costs will not be part of this TRM.

 Identify gaps in robust, primary data for Illinois, that can be addressed via evaluation efforts and/or other targeted end-use studies.

 …[Contain] a process for periodically updating and maintaining records, and preserve a clear record of what deemed parameters are/were in effect at what times to facilitate evaluation and data accuracy reviews.

-Provide standard protocols for determining energy savings for some common custom projects, as appropriate. ”

-“…[S]upport coincident peak capacity (for electric) savings estimates and calculations for electric utilities in a manner consistent with the methodologies employed by the utility’s Regional Transmission Organization (“RTO”), as well as those necessary for statewide Illinois tracking of coincident peak capacity impacts.”
+…[S]upport coincident peak capacity (for electric) savings estimates and calculations for electric utilities in a manner consistent with the methodologies employed by the utility’s Regional Transmission Organization (“RTO”), as well as those necessary for statewide Illinois tracking of coincident peak capacity impacts.”

 Enabling ICC Policy

 This Illinois Statewide Technical Reference Manual (TRM) was developed to comply with the Illinois Commerce Commission (ICC or Commission) Final Orders from the electric and gas Utilities’ Energy Efficiency Plan dockets.
 In the Final Orders, the ICC required the utilities to work with DCEO and the SAG to develop a statewide TRM.
 See, e.g., ComEd’s Final Order (Docket No. 10-0570, Final Order at 59-60, December 21, 2010); Ameren’s Final Order (Docket No. 10-0568, Order on Rehearing at 19, May 24, 2011); Peoples Gas/North Shore Gas’ Final Order (Docket No. 10-0564, Final Orderat 76, May 24, 2011), and Nicor’s Final Order (Docket No. 10-0562, Final Order at 30, May 24, 2011).